ScilifelabDataCentre/pathogens-portal-visualisations/postCOVID/README.md

 This folder contains all of the scripts and associated files required to produce the visualisations displayed on the postcovid page.

-**create_accomp_diagnoses.py** - script used to produce the json file underlying the 'accompanying diagnoses table' - this is the English language version.
+**create_accomp_diagnoses.py** - script used to produce the 'accompanying diagnoses table' - this is the English language version.

-**create_accomp_diagnoses_swe.py** - script used to produce the json file underlying the 'accompanying diagnoses table' - this is the Swedish language version.
+**create_accomp_diagnoses_swe.py** - script used to produce the 'accompanying diagnoses table' - this is the Swedish language version.

 **create_agesex_distcases.py** - script used to produce the barplots showing cumulative numbers of diagnoses divided by sex and age group category.